Last Updated on 16 January 2026 by Cycloscope

 After our walk along the shore, we head to Baku’s old town.
 As far as we understood, until the discovery of oil in the nineteenth century (the first drilling of the world was made here), Baku was a village in the desert, ok, on the sea, but still in the desert, with a few thousand inhabitants; and in fact, this old town is very small.

-The wall and the houses are completely restored, they now look “falsely old”.
+The wall and the houses are completely restored; they now look “falsely old”.
 In short, the cleaning and rebuilding were a bit too much.

 We walk back towards home, passing through more “peripheral” streets.
-There we see a more genuine Baku, even enjoyable.
+There, we see a more genuine Baku, even enjoyable.

-No women of course.
-Indeed, since we entered Azerbaijan we never saw a woman driving.
-And when in the car they always sit in the back.
+No women, of course.
+Indeed, since we entered Azerbaijan, we never saw a woman driving.
+And when in the car, they always sit in the back.

-Uzbekistan Visa application in Baku
+Uzbekistan Visa Application in Baku

 Ferry to Kazakhstan, inquiring at the port of Baku

-After the embassy we leave for another visit to the port, to check about the Baku – Aktau ferry.
+After the embassy, we leave for another visit to the port to check on the Baku-Aktau ferry.Â

-The road to the harbor is full of the usual “fake gardens” constantly under the sun but with a perfect lawn and pruned plants.
+The road to the harbor is full of the usual “fake gardens” constantly under the sun, but with a perfect lawn and pruned plants.
 Always deserted.
 Across the road are the usual reptilian buildings, reptile-egg-shaped, to be specific.

 On the door, many stickers were glued by tourists who passed before us.
 The only problem is that the office is closed and there is no one around.
-We walk towards the ships to look for someone, we meet a policeman with another guy, apparently the clerk.
+We walk towards the ships to look for someone, and we meet a policeman with another guy, apparently the clerk.
 They speak only Russian.

 The clerk tells us the ticket costs $110.
 We understand it must be done on the day of the departure.
 Cash only.
 Let’s hope it’s true.
-Anyway, we go back home happy to have concluded something.
+Anyway, we went back home happy to have concluded something.

-Here in Baku, there’s not much to see, so while waiting for the Uzbek visa, we’ll go visit Ismail’s cousin, who lives near Ivanovka one of the last kolkhoz of the former Soviet Union, Lahic, up in the Caucasus, famous for the copper crafts and the typical houses, and Khinalug, the highest village in Europe.
+Here in Baku, there’s not much to see, so while waiting for the Uzbek visa, we’ll go visit Ismail’s cousin, who lives near Ivanovka, one of the last kolkhoz of the former Soviet Union, Lahic, up in the Caucasus, famous for the copper crafts and the typical houses, and Khinalug, the highest village in Europe.

 How not to get a visa for Uzbekistan in Baku